-• Recommended References:
+Recommended References:

 Raymond A. Barnette, Michael R. Ziegler, and Karl E. Byleen, College Mathematics for Business Economics, Life Sciences and Social Sciences, 12th ed, Pearson Education, 2010.

 Lecture notes will be provided.
 E-versions of handouts, slides, supplementary materials are also available on the Course Management System (http://cms.pkusz.edu.cn).
-Log on and search for Business Mathematics (Management session), you need to be registered for this course to access the materials.
+Log on and search for Business Mathematics (Management session), you need to register this course to be access to the materials.